kyliekwann/FinalProject/README.md

 **Key Questions**
-1) What requirements must be considered to create a model that can rate charities?
+1) What financial features should be evaluated a US charity's support efficacy?
-2) How much financial support is given within each community (impact heatmap) and by cause?
+2) How to classify a US charity's efficacy using  machine learning model?
+3) What is the appropriate classification machine learning model to utilize to classify a charity's efficacy?

 ## Communication Protocol
 Refer to [AnalyzeUP Database Documentation](https://hankai26.github.io/AnalyzeUP_UI/).
 The AnalyzeUP database in PostgreSQL is connected to AWS and colab, as well as Jupyter Notebook using PySpark and SQLAlchemy.

+Colab connect file [].

 ## Project Outline